Martin Heidegger: Post-war

 In late 1946, as France engaged in épuration légale in its occupation zone, the French military authorities determined that Heidegger should be blocked from teaching or participating in any university activities because of his association with the Nazi Party.
-(Note: Provisional ruling October 5, 1946; final ruling December 28, 1946; Hugo Ott, Martin Heidegger: A Political Life, (Harper Collins, 1993, page 348).)
+(Note: Provisional ruling 5 October 1946; final ruling 28 December 1946; Hugo Ott, Martin Heidegger: A Political Life (Harper Collins, 1993, p.
+348).)
 Nevertheless, he presented the talk "What are Poets for?" in memory of Rilke.
 He also published "On Humanism" in 1947 to clarify his differences with Jean-Paul Sartre and French existentialism.
 The denazification procedures against Heidegger continued until March 1949 when he was finally pronounced a Mitläufer (the second lowest of five categories of "incrimination" by association with the Nazi regime).
 No punitive measures against him were proposed.
 This opened the way for his readmission to teaching at Freiburg University in the winter semester of 1950–51.
 He was granted emeritus status and then taught regularly from 1951 until 1958, and by invitation until 1967.

 In 1966, he gave an interview to Der Spiegel attempting to justify his support of the Nazi Party.
 Per their agreement, it was not published until five days after his death in 1976, under the title "Only a God Can Save Us" after a reference to Hölderlin that Heidegger makes during the interview.

 Heidegger's publications during this time were mostly reworked versions of his lectures.
-In his last days, he also arranged for a complete edition of his works to be compiled and published.
-Its first volume appeared in 1975.
-As of 2019, the edition is almost complete at over 100 volumes.
+In his final days, he also arranged for a complete edition of his works, Heidegger Gesamtausgabe, to be compiled and published.
+The first volume appeared in 1975.
+The collection contains 106 volumes and is complete as of October 2025.

+Martin Heidegger died in his sleep on the morning of 26 May 1976 at the age of 86 at his home in Freiburg.
+He was buried two days later in his birthplace of Meßkirch, West Germany, beside his parents in the village graveyard he had walked past each day on his way to school.
+His gravestone is inscribed with a single star, which refers to a sentence he wrote in 1947: "To think is to confine yourself to a single thought that one day stands still like a star in the world's sky."